DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/01-07 Meeting Notes.md

 - We are leaning heavily into the more comic book aesthetic for the game.
 - To do this, we are implementing 2D effects in a lot of places to spice up the game visually.

+## Animations
+- The animations for the enemies that are currently in the game need to be reworked.
+- Andre will be in touch to describe how the animations should be done.

 ## Level Design
 - From now on, the game's levels need to properly account for the game's mechanics.
 - To do this, we are splitting the next level into 2 different sets of sections: Movement sections and Combat Sections.
 - This way, we can more concretely focus on how we want the player to play the game in specific environments.